-So, if you are planning for making wood pellets to use at home or personal business, read till the end to know all about how make wood pellets.
+So, if you are planning to make wood pellets to use at home or personal business, read till the end to know all about how to make wood pellets.

 Yes, you can make your pellets at home if you can collect the raw materials and manage some essential machines (both domestic, semi-industrial/industrial).

-But do not drawback as I mentioned industrial machines.
-You do not have to spend a fortune and buy those bulk machines, You can simply rent them till your job is done.
+But do not drawbacks as I mentioned industrial machines.
+You do not have to spend a fortune and buy those bulk machines.
+You can simply rent them till your job is done.

 But above all, you should have basic woodworking skills.
 So, if you want to make wood pellets for personal use at home or a small business, scroll below to know the materials you will need and the steps you have to follow to get fresh and crispy wood pellets.